bumohd90/hello-world/README.md

 ## Description

-This dataset contains over 63,000 book reviews in Arabic.
+This dataset contains **93700** hotel reviews in Arabic language.
 The hotel reviews were collected from [Booking.com](http://www.booking.com) website during June/July 2016.
+The reviews are expressed in Modern Standard Arabic as well as dialectal Arabic.

 ## DAtaset